Last Updated March 9, 2026

-This article will help you understand why you can only have one factoring company at a time and will show you how you can switch invoice factoring companies if you would prefer to work with a different factor.
+This article will help you understand why you can only have one factoring company at a time and how you can switch invoice factoring companies if you would prefer to work with a different factor.

-Working with two factoring companies at once can be unethical, and even though it’s not technically illegal (unless you fraudulently sell the same invoices to two different factors), it can have serious implications for your business and cause complications with the two factoring companies.
+Working with two factoring companies at once can be unethical, and even though it’s not always illegal (unless you fraudulently sell the same invoices to two different factors), it’s often written in factoring contracts.
+It can also cause complications with the two factoring companies.

 There are two primary reasons why you usually cannot work with two factoring companies at once: